Highlights

 Day 1: Arrive in Casablanca, Guided Tour of Hassan II Mosque

-Day 2: Chefchaouen via Rabat, Explore the "Blue City"
+Day 2: Transfer to Chefchaouen via Rabat, Explore the Blue City

-Day 3: Fes via Volubilis & Meknes
+Day 3: Transfer to Fes via Volubilis & Meknes

-Leaving Chefchaouen, your driver will take you to UNESCO-protected Volubilis about 3.5 hours south.
+Leaving Chefchaouen, your driver will take you to UNESCO-protected Volubilis, about 3.5 hours south.
 Wander the complex of the country's best-preserved Roman ruins, including many colorful mosaics.
 Next, you're off to Meknes, another imperial city.
 Stroll through the compact medina, less busy than other cities, offering a more laid-back atmosphere.
 Other than the scattered souks, you can visit the Marinid-era architecture at the 14th-century Madrasa Bou Inania and the impressive 19th-century palace of Dar Jamaï.
 In the Ville Impériale area, explore gardens, palaces, the gate of Bab al-Mansour, the Mausoleum of Moulay Ismail, and the Royal Stables.

 Your final stop is Fes.
 Before settling into your traditional riad accommodation, drive up to the Marinid Tombs, where you can enjoy a lovely panorama of the old city.
 On the hillside below, you may see leather drying in the sun.
 Then make your way into the bustling medina and enjoy navigating Fes' charming streets.
 Relax at your riad for dinner.